icons8/lunacy-docs/docs/autolayout.md

 4. More vertical auto layouts appear in the middle of the website: **news post previews** follow a strict format consisting of a picture, a title, and a subtitle.
 5. Several **posts in a row** form a 4-post horizontal auto layout.

-Auto layouts are even more powerful when paired with reusable <a href="https://lunacy.docs.icons8.com/components/" target="_blank">components</a>.
+As we mentioned above, auto layouts are even more powerful when paired with components.
 For example, if each news post in the layout is an instance of a component, which itself has an auto layout:

 <embed type="image/svg+xml" alt="auto_layout_components" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/H-tOPyzknkykU4PtxvMQmg.svg" width="844" />